zama-ai/tfhe-rs/tfhe/docs/fine_grained_api/shortint/operations.md

     let modulus = client_key.parameters.message_modulus().0;

-    // We use the private client key to encrypt two messages: let ct_1 = client_key.encrypt(msg1);
+    // We use the private client key to encrypt a message: let ct_1 = client_key.encrypt(msg1);

-    let acc = server_key.generate_lookup_table(|n| n.count_ones().into());
+    // Compute the lookup table for the univariate function: let acc = server_key.generate_lookup_table(|n| n.count_ones().into());

-    // add the two ciphertexts
-    let ct_res = server_key.apply_lookup_table(&ct_1, &acc);
+    // Apply the table lookup on the input message: let ct_res = server_key.apply_lookup_table(&ct_1, &acc);

     // We use the client key to decrypt the output of the circuit: let output = client_key.decrypt(&ct_res);